 In 2017, there were 24 self-storage transactions and 25 new self-storage facilities built in the Phoenix area, according to the Self-Storage Investment Report by Paul Boyle of Cushman & Wakefield.
 “Limited buying opportunities are causing investors to actively look in other markets,” says Paul, but, “All indicators show no signs of investors slowing down in 2018.”

 Illegal activity at self-storage properties leaves a trail of clues and signals, according the Arizona law enforcement officials.
 Read on to learn what they are and how to respond so that you can protect your business.

-“Life breaks everyone at some point,” says Sherman Gillums, Jr., Veteran of the US Marine Corps, Public Servant, and Keynote Speaker of the Operational Symposium in AZSA’s 20th Annual Arizona Self-Storage Conference, September 26-27, 2018.
-This Veterans advocate, who himself suffered a severe injury, says you have to “draw upon your inner strength in those circumstances,” and in all circumstances, “Help no matter what.”
-His Keynote Address isn’t until September, but we have a whole year ahead of us, so AZSA decided to do something new in 2018.
-Instead of just having a charitable focus during our conference, we’re turning it into a year-long campaign, thanks to Sherman Gillums, Jr. and Charity Storage, who will help us to just that.
+"Life breaks everyone at some point," says Sherman Gillums, Jr., severely wounded Marine turned Vetarans advocate, and Keynote Speaker of the Operational Symposium of AZSA's 20th Annual Arizona Self-Storage Conference, September 26-27, 2018.
+Now Chief Strategy Officer at American Veterans, Gillums says you have to "draw upon your inner strength in those circumstances," and in all circumstances, "Help no mater what."
+His Keynote Address isn't until September, but we have a whole year ahead of us, so AZSA decided to do something new in 2018.
+Instead of just a charitable focus during our conference, we're turning it into a yearlong campaign to Help Heroes Heal, thanks to Sherman Gillums Jr. and Charity Storage.

 On February 7, The Biltmore Bank of Arizona is bring together a local tax attorney, CPA and economist to weigh in on the changes in the 2018 tax bill and how they affect business owners.
 The panel will focus on the impact of the new legislation on real estate investors, commercial business, operating companies, and the local and national economy.